dfelinto/blender-manual/manual/modifiers/generate/booleans.rst

   The topology of the Icosphere with subsurf (Level 2) was completely transferred to the modified mesh.

-.. admonition:: The target topology determines the resulting topology
+.. tip:: The target topology determines the resulting topology
-   :class: nicetip

    The target topology determines the results of the Boolean Modifier operation.
    It means that any modifier added to the target which modifies its topology will affect the resulting mesh of the operation.